a1inani/a1inani/README.md

-# Hi there, I'm a1inani! 👋
+# Hi there, I'm Alinani! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in software development, open-source contributions, and continuous learning.
 Below you will find more information about me, my skills, and my projects.